-Madhavan got a letter from Madhavi asking for protection.
+Madhavan got a letter from Madhavi.
+She wanted real protection.
 She had antagonised Gunapalan and could not completely rely on her married sister.
-They should marry she wrote to him.
+They should marry - she wrote to him.
 Madhavan reached Omalur to see that Madhavi's shop was burgled by unknown persons.
 There was a rumour in the air that Gunapalan was behind everything.

 Madhavan decided to marry Madhavi.
-He married her at the Madhura Temple and later went on a pilgrimage for a fortnight.
-He however did not infrom the NTC officials about his marriage.
-He never applied for leave as well during the marriage on 6 January 1996.
-What followed was the disciplinary action against Madhavan and his plea against transfer.
+He married her from the Madura Temple and later went on a pilgrimage for a fortnight.
+He however, did not inform the NTC officials and employees about his marriage.
+He never applied for leave as well during the marriage on 6th January, 1986.
+What followed was the disciplinary action against Madhavan and his entreaty against transfer.